Skip to main content

 Antibiotics play a critical role in treating infections, but they may cause nasty stomach side effects, too

 Antibiotics play a critical role in killing bad bacteria.
-But as they destroy infections, they can also cause collateral damage by killing the good bacteria in your gut.
-This could result in diarrhea after starting treatment that can continue for weeks after you stop taking the medicine.
+However, as they destroy infections, they can also cause collateral damage by killing the good gut bacteria that support immune system function.
+This could result in diarrhea after starting treatment, which can continue for weeks after you stop taking the medicine.

-Antibiotics are a type of medication that fights bacterial infections.
+Antibiotics are medications that fight bacterial infections.
 They work in one of two ways: either by destroying a specific type of bacteria or preventing its growth.
-There are several ways that antibiotics achieve these results.
-These medications are usually taken orally but can also be used topically for skin infections or administered intravenously for more serious and systemic bacterial infections.
+Antibiotics achieve these results in several ways.
+They are usually taken orally but can also be used topically for skin infections or administered intravenously for more serious and systemic bacterial infections.

 Because they fight bacteria, antibiotics won’t work for viral infections.
-And they should only be taken when necessary in order to avoid antibiotic resistance, which happens when bacteria adapt in a way that protects them from being destroyed by antibiotics.
+They should only be taken when necessary to avoid antibiotic resistance, which happens when bacteria adapt to protect themselves from being destroyed by antibiotics.

 Why do antibiotics upset your stomach?

-Researchers have identified a diverse community of about 100 trillion micro-organisms and their genetic material that inhabit the gastrointestinal tract (GI tract).
-This is known as the gut microbiome, or gut flora.
-Most of these microorganisms are bacteria, but also include fungi, viruses, and protozoa (a type of parasite).
-Together, they play an important role in human health, affecting many bodily processes, including digestion, synthesis of nutrients, and the regulation of your metabolism, body weight, and immune system.
+Researchers have identified a diverse community of about 100 trillion microorganisms and their genetic material that inhabit the gastrointestinal tract (GI tract).
+This is known as the gut microbiome or gut flora.
+Most of these microorganisms are bacteria but also include fungi, viruses, and protozoa (a type of parasite).
+Together, they play an important role in human health, affecting many bodily processes, including digestion, synthesis of nutrients, and the regulation of metabolism, body weight, and the immune system.
 It also affects brain function and mood.

 The microbiome is made up of both beneficial and harmful microbes.
 The good guys work in symbiosis with the human body, while the bad microbes can promote disease.
-Usually, the good and bad microbes comprising the microbiome live in balance and are able to coexist without any issues.
+Usually, the good and bad microbes comprising the microbiome live in balance and can coexist without any issues.

-Antibiotic use changes the balance in the gut microbiome, which may result in a decrease in the healthy bacteria and an increase in the harmful bacteria, explains Lawrence Hoberman, MD, a board-certified gastroenterologist and creator of EndoMune Probiotics.
+Antibiotic use changes the balance in the gut microbiome, which may result in a decrease in the healthy bacteria and an increase in the harmful bacteria, explains Lawrence Hoberman, MD, a board-certified gastroenterologist.

 Antibiotic use can have negative effects on the microbiome, such as reduced species diversity and altered metabolic activity.
 What’s more, antibiotic use can cause antibiotic-related complications such as nausea, diarrhea, and Clostridioides difficile infections (also known as C. difficile or C. diff).
 One study found the antibiotics-diarrhea connection impacts between 5% and 39% of patients, depending on which antibiotic they take.

 Clostridioides difficile is a bad bacteria that is allowed to grow when antibiotics kill the good bacteria.
-A C diff infection causes anything from chronic diarrhea to life-threatening colitis with sepsis.
-It is diagnosed by a stool test and treated with oral antibiotics vancomycin or fidaxomicin.
+A C diff infection can cause anything from chronic diarrhea to life-threatening colitis with sepsis.
+It is diagnosed by a stool test and treated with the oral antibiotics vancomycin or fidaxomicin.

 Should you take probiotics with antibiotics?

-So, if your stomach is upset when taking antibiotics, most people want to find a way to feel better.
-And probiotics could be the answer.
+If your stomach is upset when taking antibiotics, you likely want to find a way to feel better.
+Probiotics could be the answer.

 Research shows that probiotic use can curb digestion problems.
 Taking probiotics during the entire course of antibiotic treatment is an effective way to reduce side effects like antibiotic-associated diarrhea (AAD).
 A meta-analysis of 34 studies found that probiotics reduce instances of AAD by 52%.
 Probiotics replenish the beneficial bacteria in the gut to prevent disrupting the microbiome’s balance.